 Dayton readily fit in with the younger cast members who, at the time, included five other Billys or Billys-to-be.
-They ranged from Tony award winners David Alvarez and Trent Kowalik, to veteran Tommy Batchelor (who is now one of four boys originating the role of Billy in Chicago), to Alex Ko (who recently debuted in the role himself but was sidelined with a knee injury) and Dayton’s fellow newcomer, Liam Redhead.
+They ranged from Tony award winners David Alvarez and Trent Kowalik, to veteran Tommy Batchelor (who became one of four boys originating the role of Billy in Chicago), to Alex Ko (who had recently debuted in the role himself but was sidelined with a knee injury) and Dayton’s fellow newcomer, Liam Redhead.

 Dayton made his Broadway debut on December 19, 2009 — a snowy night in NYC.
 Later in the week, after his second show as Billy, he commented to freezing fans at the Stage Door that he was having another new experience.
 He had never seen snow before and was loving it!

 In early March of 2010, Dayton sustained a leg injury and was out of the NY Billy rotation for almost three months as he mended and underwent physical therapy.
 His return to the Imperial Theatre stage took place at the matinee performance on Memorial Day weekend, Sunday, May 30, 2010.